sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 For this, we automatically retrieve:

 - Surrounding code (prefix and suffix)
-- Diagnostic information (warnings and errors)
+- Diagnostic information like warnings and errors
 - User-defined contexts

 In the future, we’re planning to incorporate code graph contexts as well.
 By bringing diagnostic information, we're able to provide more appropriate code edits to the selected range.